cusat-clubs/Past-events/README.md

 Excited to skill up and hear what lays ahead?
 Make sure to subscribe to our channel and press the bell icon to never miss notifications from us!

-For details check out our [website](https://cusat-clubs.github.io//)

 ![Cusat clubs](https://github.com/cusat-clubs/Past-events/blob/master/assets/images/Event%20Brite%20Banner.png)

+For more details check out our [website](https://cusat-clubs.github.io//)